-What impact does domestic violence have on a child custody case?
+A domestic violence finding may have profound affects on child custody orders

-Divorce lawyers who represent alleged perpetrators of domestic violence in family court will likely tell you that these domestic violence cases often come out of nowhere.
-That is because a person claiming to be a victim of domestic violence can be in Family Court the same day or next day to seek a restraining order and can sometimes do so without advance notice.
+Domestic violence cases may move fast.
+A person claiming to be a victim of domestic violence can be in Family Court the same day or next day to seek a restraining order.
+He or she can sometimes do so without advance notice.
 This gets the restraining order process underway where, within only a few weeks after the temporary orders are granted or denied, the Family Court has a full hearing on whether the allegations are true or not.

-What impact does a finding of domestic violence have on physical and legal custody?
+How does domestic violence affect physical and legal custody?

-Does that just mean the restrained parent has to stay away from the other one?
+Does a domestic violence finding only mean the restrained parent has to stay away from the other one?
 Will custody stay the same?
-The answer is most often no. A finding of domestic violence by the Family Court can have a profound effect on a child custody case for years and that is how it should be.
+The answer is often no. A domestic violence finding by the Family Court may profoundly affect a child custody case.

-If the Court finds that a parent who seeks custody of a child (joint or otherwise) “perpetrated domestic violence” against the 1. other parent, 2. the child or 3. the child’s brothers or sisters, within the last five years, there is a presumption that the parent who committed the acts should not receive joint or sole legal or physical custody of the child.
+If the Court finds a parent who seeks custody of a child (joint or otherwise) "perpetrated domestic violence" against the (a) other parent, (b) the child or (c) the child's brothers or sisters, within the last five years, there is a presumption the parent who committed the acts should not receive joint or sole legal or physical custody of the child.

 (c) For purposes of this section, a person has "perpetrated domestic violence" when he or she is found by the court to have intentionally or recklessly caused or attempted to cause bodily injury, or sexual assault, or to have placed a person in reasonable apprehension of imminent serious bodily injury to that person or to another, or to have engaged in any behavior involving, but not limited to, threatening, striking, harassing, destroying personal property or disturbing the peace of another, for which a court may issue an ex parte order pursuant to Section 6320 to protect the other party seeking custody of the child or to protect the child and the child's siblings.